 Feedback obtained at the December 2013 Technical Advisory Committee and Citizens Advisory Committee meetings indicated that there is a strong desire to maintain the ability of drivers southbound on Milton Way to cross Columbia Boulevard and continue south on Milton Way.
 City staff noted that efforts previously undertaken by the City to restrict turns at Milton Way to left-turns only (eliminating the ability to cross Columbia Boulevard to continue south on Milton Way) were removed due to citizen complaint.
-Meeting participants noted that no other convenient alternatives are currently available for traffic westbound on St. Helens Street to reach Milton Way south of Columbia Boulevard and also that the automobile dealership located at the Milton Way.
+Meeting participants noted that no other convenient alternatives are currently available for traffic westbound on St. Helens Street to reach Milton Way south of Columbia Boulevard and also that the automobile dealership located at the Milton Way/Columbia Boulevard intersection would be impacted by turn movement restrictions at Milton Way.
 The alternatives analysis conducted as part of this corridor study should consider options to address the turn movement and connectivity needs at this location.